-- Making agreements with residents, students, visitors and companies about the tasks, authorities and responsibilities concerning the SHE management. - Identifying the SHE risks associated with the activities carried out within the landlord area. - Taking suitable measures to reduce the SHE risks to a minimum. - Reporting irregular cases to the Duty Officer. - Point of contact for the Duty Officer/Day Officer if work needs to be carried out on building-related installations in the landlord area. - Administration of the chemicals present in the landlord area. - Functions as Head of Commissioning (CO) with work permits in his landlord area and/or to his installations. - Managing SHE documentation of a building, utilities, installations and compilations (manuals, drawings, test reports, PED statements, etc.). - Order, tidiness and safety signaling. - Consultation and informing Emergency Response Officers (ERO's) in their building.
+Making agreements with residents, students, visitors and companies about the tasks, authorities and responsibilities concerning the SHE management.

+- Identifying the SHE risks associated with the activities carried out within the landlord area. - Taking suitable measures to reduce the SHE risks to a minimum. - Reporting irregular cases to the operational center Brightlands and logging the irregular cases in Facilitor (Incident call) - Point of contact for the Property Officer if work needs to be carried out on buildingrelated installations in the landlord area. - Administration of the chemicals present in the landlord area. - Functions as Head of Commissioning (CO) with work permits in his landlord area and/or to his installations. - Managing SHE documentation of a building, utilities, installations and compilations (manuals, drawings, test reports, PED statements, etc.). - Order, tidiness and safety signaling. - Organize floor sweeping in case of a siren alarm or an evacuation alarm in cooperation with the other the landlords in the respective building. - Consultation and informing Emergency Response Officers (ERO's) in their building.
 Note that the BCC rental administration has an overview list of landlords.

-The Duty Officer (CvD) acts on behalf of the BCC Site Manager as the landlord of installations, buildings, roads & grounds with general functions and non-rented areas.
-The Duty Officer is a staff member of the Operational Centre Brightlands (OCB) that operates 24/7.
+The Operational Center acts on behalf of the BCC Site Manager as the landlord of installations, buildings, roads & grounds with general functions and non-rented areas.
+The Operational Centre Brightlands (OCB) operates 24/7.
 The key tasks include:

 - Receiving and instructing company staff members about safety rules and provisions - Creating work permits (Head of Commissioning). - Daily closure of the buildings around 8 p.m. and opening around 7 a.m.
-This is done by Park Protection Services. - Acting as point of contact for all occurrences, incidents and accidents. - Coordination and adequate response in case of incidents.
+This is done by Park Protection Services. - Acting as point of contact for all occurrences, incidents and accidents.

+- Coordination and adequate response in case of incidents.
 Activation of the ERO's a.d.
 ERO calling system.
-Invoking the support of Chemelot services of the Alert & Care Centre (ACC). - Delivering reports of unusual occurrences to the authorities and Chemelot Site Permit BV via the Operational Centre Chemelot (OCC). - Managing waste streams and gas canisters. - Registration, management and monitoring of campus residents via Safetel (solitary work). - Authorized person with regards to company access badges and Permit to discharge (VTA). - Supervisor of contractors.
+Invoking the support of Chemelot services of the Alert & Care Centre (ACC). - Delivering reports of unusual occurrences to the authorities and Chemelot Site Permit BV via the Operational Centre Chemelot (OCC). - Managing waste streams and gas canisters. - Registration, management and monitoring of campus residents via Safetel (solitary work). - Authorized person with regards to company access badges and Permit to discharge (VTA). - Supervisor of contractors. - Receiving and instructing company staff members about security rules and provisions. - Issuing work permits.